 Memory and DID

-One of worst symptoms that affect all DID survivors is re-experiencing traumatic memory and flashbacks.
-Not only does the “host” have a memory bank, each part has its own memory bank which stores the memories it recorded when it was active.
+One of the worst symptoms that affect all DID survivors is re-experiencing traumatic memory and flashbacks.
+Not only does the “host” have a memory bank, but each part also has its own memory bank which stores the memories it recorded when it was active.
 For safety reasons, each memory bank is not connected, so each part does not know the memories of the others.

 Since the DID structure is symbolic, memory in the system should be viewed in the same way.
 To help view memory symbolically, picture a balloon with a string.
 The inside of the balloon is the Emotional Component.
-The outside skin of the balloon is the Physical Component, and the string is the Trigger.
-The emotional component contains all the emotions that were too painful and overwhelming the victim to deal with at the time of the event.
+The outside skin of the balloon is the physical component, and the attached line is the trigger.
+The feeling elements contain all the emotions that were too painful and overwhelming the victim to deal with at the time of the event.
 The outer covering is the physical component which contains what the part saw, touched, smelled or heard.
 The string is the trigger that ties the memory from the dissociative storage area to consciousness.

-The emotional component (pain and hurt) is the most difficult and important to make a closure on.
+The emotional component (pain and hurt) is the most difficult and essential to make a closure on.
 The remembered emotions of a past event always surface first.
 As a result, the natural reaction by a survivor or part is to “shut down or numb out” the emotions to protect the whole.
-The survivor or part fear is that, if the emotions are felt again, the emotions will completely re-traumatize the whole system.
+The survivor emotions are felt again, the feelings will completely re-traumatize the whole system.
 Even though there may have been many years between the event and the present day, the survivor still remains unable to face the painful emotions which surface when triggered.

 The defense against these intrusive, painful emotions has been reactiveness (acting out), denial, numbing out and/or rationalization.
 Addictions, self-mutilation, and other self-harming behaviors are linked to avoiding re-living or re-traumatizing effects from realizing the emotional component.